 Conditions precedent is a condition that must be fulfilled or waived before the obligation to deliver and purchase ACCUs under the contract comes into effect.

-The below shows the deliveries made to date, and the remaining scheduled deliveries for Emissions Reduction Fund contracts.
+The table below shows the deliveries made to date, and the remaining scheduled deliveries for Emissions Reduction Fund contracts.
 Scheduled deliveries can change over time due to early delivery of ACCUs, re-scheduled deliveries, contract terminations and new contracts.

 The safeguard mechanism is a regulatory source of demand.
 There are a number of options available to responsible emitters to